 Azure provides significant monitoring tools to assist once the Oracle workload has switched to production in the cloud.
 It is quite normal to recommend using Oracle Cloud Control, (i.e. Enterprise Manager) to provide a uniform, known and full infrastructure tool Oracle DBAs are comfortable with.
 The logs from Cloud Control can be ingested with the Log Analytics Agent into Azure Monitor for a single-pane experience, too.

 Using baseline AWRs from the previous Exadata environment, comparisons can be done with new AWR reports collected on the new Azure Oracle environment.
-This allows the Oracle technologist to review how the new ecosystem is performing in Azure and how best to ensure it’s caring and feeding.
+This allows the Oracle technologist to review how the new ecosystem is performing in Azure and how best to ensure its caring and feeding.

 Top Checkpoints